phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

 #### GitHub Exercises PSch: Are we creating some 'sandbox for this?
 What files to we use for examples?

-  * Simple steps: Contributor? suggest a change to an UNmodified file on the master branch
+  * Simple steps: Contributor suggests a change to an UNmodified file on the master branch
-    1. ?
-Clone the repository
+    1. Fork the repository
     2. modify file
     3. "pull request" ... screenshots
-    4. what happens then: Developer reviews the file?
+    4. what happens then: Maintainer reviews the file?
 How does she know that there is a change to review?
     5. Open questions: when does this process end?
 What if the change is rejected?
 Does the contributor learn what happend to the suggested change?
 How?
   * Substantial change (takes some time)
     1. ?
 Create a fork (is branching only for members with "write" access??)